loreanvictor/nokss/docs/controls/toolbars.md

 ## Toolbars

-Use a toolbar (any element with `"toolbar"` role) to group some buttons together and display them like a toolbar:
+Use `role="toolbar"` to group some buttons together and display them like a toolbar:

 ```html
 <menu role="toolbar">